tubasteve13/rx1300-pro-diversity/README.md

 ## Recognition
-- SPI driver based on fs_skyrf_58g-main.c Written by Simon Chambers
-- TVOUT by Myles Metzel
 - Scanner by Johann Hermen (der-Frickler.net)
 - Initial 2 Button version by Peter (pete1990)
 - Refactored and GUI reworked by Marko Hoepken
 - Universal version my Marko Hoepken
 - Diversity Receiver Board and GUI improvements by Shea Ivey
-- Adding Race Band by Shea Ivey
-- Separating Display concerns for TVOut and OLED by Shea Ivey
 - Adding Setup Menu by Shea Ivey
-- DIY Throughole board and documentation. by RCDaddy
 - Voltage monitoring by kabturek
-- v2.0 Firmware Overhaul by @Knifa

 # License
 ## Code